zzzeyez/colorlovers/README.md

 ```

 ## Features
-`colorlovers` stores the search terms you use and selects one at random when no arguments are given.
+`colorlovers` stores the search terms and background colors you choose so that it can select from them randomly when no arguments are provided.
+These lists are located at ~/.cache/colorlovers/keywords and ~/.cache/colorlovers/bg in case you want to manually edit them yourself.

+All cache data can be erased by running `colorlovers -c`.